Ridzz23/cse15l-lab-reports/LabReport1.md

 ![Image](ls_blank.png)
 > Here the `ls` command is not followed by a path.
 So, the files and folders in the current working directory is printed.
 Here the current working directory is `home/` which contains the `lecture1/` folder.
 Therefore, `lecture1` is printed out.
+This is not an error.

 ![Image](ls_folder.png)
 > Here the `ls` command is used with a path to the directory `lecture1/`.
 This is a valid argument.
 So, the files and folders which are within `lecture1/` are printed out.
 The current working directory remains as `home/`.
+This is not an error.

 ![Image](ls_file.png)
 > Since the `ls` command is used with a path to a file, it can not "list" the files or folders which are in the given path (as the file does not contain any files or folders).
 So, instead it just prints the path of the file as we have provided in the argument.
 The current working directory remains as `home/`.
+This is not an error.